splunk/public-o11y-docs/rum/RUM-metrics.rst

 Aggregates versus page level metrics
 ==================================================================
 Metrics with the prefix ``rum.node.`` are page level metrics, whereas metrics with the prefix ``rum.`` are aggregations of multiple pages.
 Page level metrics also have a dimension ``sf_node_name``, which you can use to filter on specific pages.
-Page level metrics also have a dimension ``sf_node_name``, which you can use to filter on specific pages.

 .. _rum-custom-event-metrics: